-Recently, an ACT UP activist reminded me of the purpose of our creative work as well as of our responsibility to create a certain kind of work.
-Speaking of the activist art made at the height of the AIDS pandemic, he noted, “we didn’t want to make work that’s in a museum, we wanted to make work that’s on the streets…guess where our work is now?”
+Recently, an ACT UP activist reminded me of the purpose of our creative work and our responsibility to create a certain kind of work.
+Speaking of the activist art made at the height of the AIDS pandemic, he noted, “We didn’t want to do work that’s in a museum; we wanted to do work that’s on the streets…guess where our work is now?”

-That kind of artwork can certainly be found in a museum, but also out in the streets.
-Just think of all the buttons and banners and t-shirts people wear nowadays, when demonstrating (for their rights, for example) or only as a way to express themselves or their support for a certain cause (fight AIDS, equal rights, animal rights, women rights, the environment, etc.).
+That kind of artwork can undoubtedly be found in museums and streets.
+Just think of all the buttons and banners and t-shirts people wear nowadays when demonstrating (for their rights, for example) or only as a way to express themselves or their support for a specific cause (fight AIDS, equal rights, animal rights, women rights, the environment, etc.).

 So the question that comes to mind is:

 Why do we create?

-Oftentimes, many people might associate a piece of artwork with beauty (in the eyes of the beholder) but should art have a deeper purpose?
+Many people often associate a piece of artwork with beauty (in the eyes of the beholder), but should art have a deeper purpose?
 And, if yes, what should that purpose be?

-Whenever necessary, should creatives use art to send a message, make a point?
+Whenever necessary, should creatives use art to send a message or make a point?

 Should we use our creative work to speak our minds–to advocate for a cause or protest an injustice?
 Is it still safe to do so?

 I’ve noticed lately that some people refer to “activist art” as “protest art.”
-I guess that’s because this kind of art does advocate for a cause and it often protests an injustice.
-It often comes from the strongest kind of passion, has a well-defined purpose and it might just be the most powerful art ever made.
+I guess that’s because this kind of art advocates for a cause and often protests an injustice.
+It usually comes from the most vital type of passion, has a well-defined purpose, and might be the most potent art ever made.